 The site that I was responsible for was large, around 11,000 sqm (120,000 sq ft) and had a broad mix of nationalities, cultures and language (I think 43 different languages and 26 different nationalities).

-Among many things that I brought to the business with was my passion for Safety.
+Among many things that I brought to the business was my passion for Safety.
 As this was a manufacturing business it was vital that H&S was implicitly followed, any lapses could have dire consequences.

 With a workforce of over 450 employees and the plethora of languages spoken, I expected certain difficulties in communicating a consistent H&S message throughout the site but I wasn’t expecting a complete dereliction of personal safety to be one of the challenges.